 The adjustment amounts paid and billed can be different.
-For instance, you may reimburse $15.00, bill back to the client at $25.00:
+For instance, you may reimburse $15.00, bill back to the client at $25.00 as shown:

 Upon saving, the adjustment will be displayed within the adjustments tab of the detailed timecard:

-Remove an adjustment by clicking to highlight the adjustment to remove then click the x button:
+Remove an adjustment by clicking to highlight the adjustment and simply select the 'x' button: